GjirafaMall — Mobile App

 Adapting to Multi-Country

 The purchase flow was originally built for a single market.
-When the product expanded internationally, I contributed to adapting it: currencies, localized pricing, and region-specific delivery and payment options.
-The challenge wasn't swapping values — it was making sure every branch, every validation, every fallback behaved correctly across all regions without forking the codebase.
+When the product expanded internationally, I contributed to the frontend adaptation: currencies, localized pricing in the UI, region-specific delivery and payment options surfaced through the existing flow.
+The challenge wasn't swapping values — it was making sure every branch, every validation, and every fallback behaved correctly across regions without forking the codebase.

 What This Taught Me